 Gain is also related to the overall physical size of the antenna, as well as surrounding materials.
-As the geometry of the antenna is reduced below the effective wavelength (considered an electrically small antenna) the gain will decrease.
-As well, the relative distance between an electrically small antenna and its associated ground will impact antenna gain.
+As the geometry of the antenna is reduced below the effective wavelength (considered an electrically small antenna) the gain decreases.
+Also, the relative distance between an electrically small antenna and its associated ground impacts antenna gain.